Melania Trump: Relationship with Donald Trump

-Donald announced his candidacy for the Reform Party presidential nomination on October 7, 1999.
-Melania adamantly supported the move.
-When asked by The New York Times what her role would be if Donald were to become president, Melania replied: "I would be very traditional, like Betty Ford or Jackie Kennedy."
-Melania saw extensive media attention as tabloids considered the idea of a model as first lady.
+Trump announced his candidacy for the Reform Party presidential nomination on October 7, 1999.
+Knauss strongly supported the move.
+When asked by The New York Times what her role would be if Trump were to become president, Knauss replied: "I would be very traditional, like Betty Ford or Jackie Kennedy."
+Knauss saw extensive media attention, as tabloids considered the idea of a model as first lady.

-Melania was one of the first models recruited to Donald's modeling agency, Trump Model Management, after its creation in February 1999.
-The following months, she appeared in several magazines and advertisements organized by individuals close to Donald.
-While Donald was organizing his campaign, Melania appeared in the February edition of Sports Illustrated Swimsuit Issue.
-The image featured her in a bikini alongside a large inflatable whale, and the shoot was run by Antoine Verglas, an associate of Zampolli's.
-Shortly after the shoot, Verglas called Melania back for another project where he had her pose nude in a Bond girl aesthetic.
-Melania later said that she stood 'proudly behind [her] nude modeling work' in a post on X in September 2024.
-Donald had lobbied for her inclusion in a GQ spread, and her relationship with Donald allowed the shoot access to his Boeing 727.
-Images from the shoot were featured in the January 2000 edition of GQ magazine.
-At the time, Donald's involvement was not made known.
-She then appeared in another sexualized photo shoot where she was posted in a mock-up of the Oval Office.
+Knauss was one of the first models recruited to Trump's modeling agency, Trump Model Management, after its creation in February 1999.
+The following months, she appeared in several magazines and advertisements organized by individuals close to Trump.
+While Trump was organizing his campaign, Knauss appeared in the February edition of Sports Illustrated Swimsuit Issue.
+The image featured her in a bikini alongside a large inflatable whale; the shoot was run by Antoine Verglas, an associate of Zampolli's.
+Shortly after the shoot, Verglas called Knauss back for another project where he had her pose nude in a Bond girl aesthetic.
+Knauss later said that she stood 'proudly behind [her] nude modeling work' in a post on X (Twitter) in September 2024.
+Trump had lobbied for her inclusion in a GQ spread, and her relationship with him allowed the shoot access to his Boeing 727 aircraft.
+Images from the shoot were included in the January 2000 edition of GQ magazine.
+At the time, Trump's involvement was not made known.
+She then appeared in another sexualized photoshoot, where she was posted in a mock-up of the Oval Office.

-In January 2000, news broke that Melania and Donald had broken up, with conflicting accounts of who ended the relationship.
+In January 2000, it was reported that Knauss and Trump had broken up, with conflicting accounts of who ended the relationship.
 Many photos and publicity pieces the two had done together were quickly edited before publication to accommodate the change.
 They kept in contact, and they reunited a few months later.
-Melania received her green card in 2001, granting her permanent residency in the United States.
-Melania and Donald moved in together at Trump Tower in 2002.
-She made her first appearance on Donald's game show The Apprentice in April 2004 when an episode had the contestants visit their penthouse.
+Knauss received her green card in 2001, granting her permanent residency in the United States.
+Knauss and Trump moved in together at Trump Tower in 2002.
+She made her first appearance on Trump's game show The Apprentice in April 2004 when an episode had the contestants visit their penthouse.